ysyk2021/the-role-of-strategic-thinking-in-critical-thinking-strategies-for-planning-and-executing-long-term/src/chapter-3-2.md

-Chapter 3: Identifying Types of Strategic Thinking
+Identifying Types of Strategic Thinking
 ==================================================

 In this chapter, we will explore different types of strategic thinking that individuals can employ to enhance their critical thinking strategies for planning and executing long-term goals.